Institute for Research on Public Policy: History

 Following Prime Minister Pierre Elliot Trudeau’s commitment to establish the Institute, Ronald S. Ritchie was tasked to prepare a study in this direction.
 His report titled An Institute for Research on Public Policy was submitted to the federal government in December 1969.
 It touched on questions of financing, governance and the mission of the Institute.
 In addition, the report proposed the establishment of an endowment fund to ensure the Institute's independence.
 It also recommended that the Institute seek incorporation as a nonprofit corporation under the direction of a Board of Directors composed of "a small number of distinguished citizens."

 In the spring of 1971, the Canadian government accepted the core ideas of Ritchie's report.
 Deputy Secretary of the Cabinet Michael Pitfield qualified Ritchie's proposal of an endowment by requiring a council of trustees to be established.
 This council of trustees, with about 50 members, would include a representative from each government in Canada, and would oversee the annual election of the board of directors and the governance of the institute.

 The founding board of directors applied for incorporation on March 16, 1972, and the letters patent were approved on April 11.
 The founding Board of Directors was made up of J.V.
 Clyne (a Vancouver businessman), Louis Armand Desrochers (a lawyer from Edmonton), Louis Lorrain (a union executive from Montreal), Reverend Joseph MacNeil (bishop of Saint John), the Hon.
 John Robarts (former premier of Ontario), and Jeanne Sauvé (then a broadcaster in Montreal).
 Peter Dobell served as acting secretary, and Ron Ritchie was elected chair of the board.

 Policy Options

 Policy Options is the digital magazine published by the IRPP.
 The first issue of Policy Options was published in March 1980 under the leadership of founding editor Tom Kent.
 In 2016 the magazine transitioned from a print to a digital publication.

 Policy Options features daily articles on issues of public policy by English- and French-language contributors from academia, research institutions, the political world, the public service and the nonprofit and private sectors.
 Its stated goal is to provide a window into some of the discussions that key decision-makers are having or should be having, and to feature a diversity of viewpoints.
 The magazine also has a biweekly podcast, called the Policy Options Podcast.
+The magazine also features reports, such as the March 2024 report assessing Canada's response to the COVID-19 pandemic.